 Its use changed as the years passed.
 For a period it served as a customs office, then later as a jail to house political prisoners.

 The tower is divided into five floors.
-On the first three, we can see the Governor's Hall, the Hall of the Kings and the Audience Hall.
+On the first three, we can see with the audioguide (audioguides) the Governor's Hall, the Hall of the Kings and the Audience Hall.
 On the fourth and fifth floors are the Chapel and the Terrace.

 The tower is accessed by a bulwark in which you can see various defensive cannons and the pits where the prisoners were thrown.
 Its interior is decorated in an austere manner, with highlights including a sculpture of St. Vincent and another of the patron saint of travel.

-On the outside, we can see its open galleries and the protective design of its watchtowers and battlements, one of which is adorned by a rhinoceros statue.
+On the outside, we can see with the audioguide (audioguides) its open galleries and the protective design of its watchtowers and battlements, one of which is adorned by a rhinoceros statue.

 Before construction of the tower began, the governor of Portuguese India presented King Manuel I with a living rhinoceros.
 Upon arriving in Lisbon, the exotic animal aroused great interest among the local population, unsurprising considering it was the first rhinoceros on European soil for more than a thousand years.
 The famous stone statue was built to honor this moment in the city’s history.

 This monument was erected in 1960 to commemorate the 5th centenary of the death of Henry the Navigator, who was the discoverer of the Azores, Madeira, and Cape Verde.